The Pultrusion Report | Tencom

 The Extrusion Process

 Fiberglass can be included in this process in various ways.
-A Braided or knit fiberglass section can be fed into the process so that the molten plastic can form around it.
-Fiberglass can be added to molten plastics and then cut into small pieces to be re-melted in the extrusion process and the mixed combination of fiberglass and molten resin can be fed through the shaping orifice to be cooled to a solid.
+A braided or knitted fiberglass section can be inserted into the process, allowing molten plastic to form around it.
+Fiberglass can be added to molten plastics and then cut into small pieces to be re-melted in the extrusion process, and the mixed combination of fiberglass and molten resin can be fed through the shaping orifice to be cooled to a solid.

-Other adaptations for forming the molten plastic around the fiberglass are also available.
+Other methods for forming molten plastic around fiberglass are also available.

 Key Properties and Applications

 Extruded fiberglass boasts several unique properties that make it suitable for various applications.
-Its lightweight nature, combined with good thermal insulation and electrical resistance, makes it ideal for construction and electrical industries.
-The material also exhibits excellent resistance to chemicals and weathering, enhancing its durability in controlled-temperature outdoor environments.
+Its lightweight, combined with good thermal insulation and electrical resistance, makes it ideal for construction and electrical applications.
+The material also exhibits excellent chemical and weathering resistance, enhancing its durability in controlled-temperature outdoor environments.

 Compared to Other Fiberglass Types